Cannabis Oil (THC Oil)

 What are some Cannabis Oil Benefits?

 It is a potent analgesic, offering pain relief and anti-nausea effects for many conditions such as Cancer and Multiple Sclerosis and Fibromyalgia.
-Often used as an alternative cancer treatment, the CBD present in cannabis oil has been shown in various studies to have pro-apoptotic effects (forcing programmed cell death) of cancer cells while leaving normal cells untouched.
+Often used as an alternative cancer treatment, the CBD present in Cannabis Oil (THC Oil) has been shown in various studies to have pro-apoptotic effects (forcing programmed cell death) of cancer cells while leaving normal cells untouched.

 For a more in-depth discussion on this topic, check out our article Cannabis Oil Benefits.